PPHelios/landinPage/README.md

    - Preventing the default action for clicking the anchor links and adding a smooth scroll method.

+   - used setTimeout to hide the navbar after scrolling.

    - Measured the page loading speed using performance.now() .

 ### Resources :